Banner

 At the beginning of the century was created the first pill for the suicide of secret agents captured by the enemy and contained potassium cyanide, a poison synthesized in 1850.
 The potassium cyanide kills after a few minutes and atrocious asphyxiation.

-In August 1978 the dissident Georgi Markov, Ivan was likely assassinated by Bulgarian secret services in London with a tiny dart "fired" by a fake and poisoned umbrella (palitossina ).
-Extracted by a microscopic red algae that populate the coast occasionally called by the natives of Hawaii Limu make or Hana.
+In August 1978 the dissident Georgi Markov Ivan was likely assassinated by Bulgarian secret services in London with a tiny dart "fired" by a fake and poisoned umbrella (palitossina ).
+The Palitossina was extracted by a microscopic red algae that populate the coast occasionally called by the natives of Hawaii Limu or Hana.

 In December 1961 caused the rapid death of some sub Americans.
-The creature was classified in the genre of Palithoa and, therefore, its toxin, called palitossina.
+The red alga was classified in the genre of Palithoa and therefore, its toxin called palitossina.

 Diagram of the firing mechanism of the umbrella used to assassinate Bulgarian dissident Georgi Markov.

-Another toxin has been investigated by the secret services that produced naturally by a protozoan belonging to the marine dinoflagellates: the saxitoxin which guaranteed to the person who had ingested an instantaneous death.
+Another toxin has been investigated by the secret services that produced naturally by a protozoan belonging to the marine dinoflagellates, the saxitoxin which determined to the person who it had ingested an instantaneous death.
 The production of this substance is also highly complex: it takes 100 kilograms of rare crustaceans that live in the icy waters of Alaska to produce just one gram of saxitoxin.

 More recently in 1959, Stefan Bandera, Ukrainian nationalist exiled, was killed by the KGB with hydrocyanic acid sprayed in his face.